LucaKozma/lucakozma.github.io/README.md

 My name is Luca Kozma and I am a lecturer in psychology at the [University of the West of Scotland](https://research-portal.uws.ac.uk/en/persons/luca-kozma).

-My research interests include social perception, first impressions,and how gender role endorsement might affect mate choice and gendered behavior.
+My research interests include social perception, first impressions, and how gender role endorsement might affect mate choice and gendered behavior.

 In my spare time I like to do sports, I enjoy knitting, reading sci-fi and mystery novels, and listening to literary podcasts.
 I also sing in two choirs, the Scottish Opera Community Choir and [Madrigirls](http://glasgowmadrigirls.weebly.com/).